hashemnawash/IT1025-1/Lab6/readme.md

 ### TCP/IP
 #### Responsibility of TCP/IP
-#### ClientTCP/IP stands for “Transmission Control Protocol / Internet Protocol”.
-It is basically a network protocol that defines the details of how data is sent and received through network adapters, hubs, switches, routers and other network communications hardware.-Server Model and TCP/IP
+TCP/IP stands for “Transmission Control Protocol / Internet Protocol”.
+"It is fundamentally a network protocol that defines the purpose of how data is sent and received through network adapters, hubs, switches, routers through network."
+(Basics to TCP).
+It was created by the us department of defense to connect the US's computer systems.
+It later developed through institutions into the internet.
+Client server connection is made virtually by the tcp, this program controlls the movement of the internet.
+Data is sent through this manner and when ip addresses are given it is as if a telephone just called, the tcp connect you and all data is than given through the connection.
+#### ClientTCP/IP/
+They work in manner similar to a telephone, in  which the ip number is a telephone call and the extension is the port number.
+The client dials the ip number and the server listens to the calls.
+The client can dial any ip address he wants while the server connects him or her.

 #### Layers
+They are important because you can change any portion of the protocol stack and have the sdame desired outcome.
 #### Application Layer
+HTTP, POP3, IMAP4, SMTP

 ## Internet Security
 ### HTTP and Client-Server Model